Astrydax/SWEotE-Discord-Dice-Roller/README.md

 #Usage
 Commands:

-- !roll   (Rolls any combination of SWRPG dice and returns the canceled results)
+- !roll   rolls any combination of SWRPG dice and returns the cancelled results

   - You may add " " at the end of the line to give the roll a name like Initiative
   - Dice results and cancellations are computed by the bot so you don't have to!